my yoga mat

 I find in this moment I have the opportunity to notice what ever is flowing through my mind, to hear the natural rise of thoughts and feelings as they ebb and flow through my body.
 I may find something new here, something I have not noticed before.
 As with counselling, this slowing down gives me the chance to engage with, explore and experience what ever comes into my awareness, thus meeting my whole self.

-If I can try to really hear what my body is trying to communicate to me, if I can hear the tightness , notice what feels tense, out of balance, notice my thoughts that come to mind, then I have the opportunity to engage with, attend to what ever that may be, and this I find to be therapeutic.
+If I can try to really hear what my body is trying to communicate to me, if I can hear the tightness , notice what feels tense, out of balance, notice my thoughts that come to mind, then I have the opportunity to engage with, attend to what ever that may be, accept where I am in this moment, and this I find to be therapeutic.

 As with counselling, yoga takes work and yet the rewards are where the change lies, what I take from the here and now, this moment, the process, continues when I leave this space, where ever that therapeutic space maybe.